elmtree-askmo/cloudcannon-app/content/learn/biology/how-do-phenotypic-differences-contribute-to-variation-in-a-population.md

 url: /learn/biology/questions/how-do-phenotypic-differences-contribute-to-variation-in-a-population
 score: -1.0
 related_article1:
-    id: 166922
+    id: 166926
+    title: >-
-    title: What are the main characteristics of the domain Bacteria, and what role do they play in ecosystems?
+        What role do feedback systems play in maintaining homeostasis?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-main-characteristics-of-the-domain-bacteria-and-what-role-do-they-play-in-ecosystems
+    url: /learn/biology/questions/what-role-do-feedback-systems-play-in-maintaining-homeostasis
 related_article2:
-    id: 166926
+    id: 166907
+    title: >-
-    title: What role do feedback systems play in maintaining homeostasis?
+        What is the role of observation in scientific inquiry?
     subject: Biology
-    url: /learn/biology/questions/what-role-do-feedback-systems-play-in-maintaining-homeostasis
+    url: /learn/biology/questions/what-is-the-role-of-observation-in-scientific-inquiry
 related_article3:
-    id: 166914
+    id: 166931
-    title: How do organisms respond to stimuli, and why is this important?
+    title: >-
+        What are the sensory mechanisms involved in detecting stimuli?
     subject: Biology
-    url: /learn/biology/questions/how-do-organisms-respond-to-stimuli-and-why-is-this-important
+    url: /learn/biology/questions/what-are-the-sensory-mechanisms-involved-in-detecting-stimuli
 related_article4:
-    id: 166912
+    id: 166925
-    title: How do scientists analyze results to evaluate a hypothesis?
+    title: >-
+        How is a phylogenetic tree constructed, and why is it important in biology?
     subject: Biology
-    url: /learn/biology/questions/how-do-scientists-analyze-results-to-evaluate-a-hypothesis
+    url: /learn/biology/questions/how-is-a-phylogenetic-tree-constructed-and-why-is-it-important-in-biology
 related_article5:
-    id: 166934
+    id: 166928
-    title: What factors influence differential reproductive success in natural selection?
+    title: >-
+        What are the mechanisms and processes involved in sexual reproduction?
     subject: Biology
-    url: /learn/biology/questions/what-factors-influence-differential-reproductive-success-in-natural-selection
+    url: /learn/biology/questions/what-are-the-mechanisms-and-processes-involved-in-sexual-reproduction
 ---

 &nbsp;